-Essentially these plug-ins process data on on-demand principle.
-They will visualize actionable information, when, and only when you are working on a certain contact record.
-The integrations are provided and built by Zapier, so this only works one-way.
+Essentially it will process data on on-demand principle.
+It will visualize actionable information, when, and only when you are working on a certain contact record.

-A true 2-way syncing solution for contacts is not what these extensions offer but PieSync does.
+A true 2-way syncing solution for contacts is not what is offered by default - but PieSync does.

 What are the benefits of a 2-way contact sync?